Need Assistance? 01384 442752 (UK)

 Qualification

-This Advanced Certificate in Zoo Keeping is a terrific course to help you on your way to working as a zoo keeper.
-You will cover many aspects of animal care including:
+This Advanced Certificate in Zoo Keeping is a terrific course to help you on your way to working as a zookeeper.

 • Animal Health Care

-Study Core Modules and specialise in your own areas of interest with a selection of elective modules.
+Study Core Modules and specialise in your own areas of interest through your selection of elective modules.

 Modules